MicrosoftDocs/powerbi-docs/powerbi-docs/developer/projects/projects-report.md

 PBIR is currently in **preview**.
 Keep the following in mind:

 - Service limitations
-  - Cannot be included in Power BI Apps.
+  - Can't be included in Power BI Apps.
-  - Cannot be downloaded as PBIX.
+  - Can't be downloaded as PBIX.
-  - Cannot be exported to PPTX or PDF.
+  - Can't be exported to PPTX or PDF.
-  - Cannot be included in Subscriptions.
+  - Can't be included in Subscriptions.
-  - Cannot be deployed with deployment pipelines.
+  - Can't be deployed with deployment pipelines.
-  - Mobile layouts are not applied.
+  - Mobile layouts aren't applied.
-  - Cannot be saved as a copy.
+  - Can't be saved as a copy.
-  - Cannot be published from Power BI Desktop.
+  - Can't be published from Power BI Desktop.
-  - Cannot be uploaded to workspace as PBIX.
+  - Can't be uploaded to workspace as PBIX.
-  - Cannot be utilized in Power BI Embedded.
+  - Can't be utilized in Power BI Embedded.
-- Large reports with more than 500 files experience authoring performance issues (report viewing is not affected), including:
+- Large reports with more than 500 files experience authoring performance issues (report viewing isn't affected), including:
   - Saving in Power BI Desktop
   - Synchronization in Fabric Git Integration

 PBIR size limitations enforced by the service:

-- 1000 max pages per report.
+- 1,000 max pages per report.
 - 300 max visuals per page.
-- 5mb max for each bookmark file.
+- 5 mb max for each bookmark file.
-- 1mb max for each file.
+- 1 mb max for each file.
-- 1000 max resource package files per report.
+- 1,000 max resource package files per report.
-- 300mb max size for all resource package files.
+- 300 mb max size for all resource package files.
-- 20mb max size of all report files.
+- 20 mb max size of all report files.

-During the Public Preview, [Fabric Git Integration](/fabric/cicd/git-integration/intro-to-git-integration) and [Fabric REST APIs](/rest/api/fabric/articles/item-management/item-management-overview) will continue to use PBIR-Legacy (report.json) when exporting the report definitions.
-However, if the report is imported into Fabric using PBIR format, then both features will start exporting the report definition using PBIR format.
+During the Public Preview, [Fabric Git Integration](/fabric/cicd/git-integration/intro-to-git-integration) and [Fabric REST APIs](/rest/api/fabric/articles/item-management/item-management-overview) continue to use PBIR-Legacy (report.json) when exporting the report definitions.
+However, if the report is imported into Fabric using PBIR format, then both features start exporting the report definition using PBIR format.

 ## Related content